 Ko et al (2020) Screening of FDA-approved drugs using a MERS-CoV clinical isolate from South Korea identifies potential therapeutic options for COVID-19.
 BioRxiv - Paper not yet peer reviewed

 If you know of a relevant reference for Atovaquone, please let us know.

 View Related Products by Product Action

-Keywords: Atovaquone, Atovaquone supplier, atovaquone, antimalarial, antiparasitic, mitochondria, respiration, inhibitors, inhibits, DHODH, dihydroorotate, dehydrogenase, COVID-19, SARS-CoV-2, severe, acute, respiratory, syndrome, MERS, Oxidative, Phosphorylation, Dihyroorotate, Dehydrogenase, Antimalarials, 6358, Tocris Bioscience
+Keywords: Atovaquone, Atovaquone supplier, atovaquone, antimalarial, antiparasitic, mitochondria, respiration, inhibitors, inhibits, DHODH, dihydroorotate, dehydrogenase, COVID-19, SARS-CoV-2, severe, acute, respiratory, syndrome, MERS, Oxidative, Phosphorylation, Dihyroorotate, Dehydrogenase, Antimalarials, Coronavirus, 6358, Tocris Bioscience

 Citations for Atovaquone